KayGbrl/Frogger_GEX2023/README.md

 life.
 The player has three lives.
 A life is lost if the player gets hit by a car or truck, jumps into the water, or jumps on a crocodile, if the player loses all their lives the game is over.
+The player has three lives.
+A life is lost if the player gets hit by a car or truck, jumps into the water, or jumps on a crocodile, if the player loses all their lives the game is over.
+The player can pick up two different items such as double speed which speeds up the cars, trucks and the crocodile the other item is a health item to restore one live.

 ## Quest